swichtenberg/Pewlett-Hackard-Analysis/README.md

 ## Results

 Over 72,000 employees are expected to retire in over the next several yers with the majority being senior level (Table 1).
-Conversely, only around 1,500 employees are currently elgible for the new mentorship program with the majority already being senior level (Table 2).
+Conversely, only around 1,500 employees have the experience necessary to mentor the next generation of Pewlett Hackard employees (Table 2).

 Table 1.
 Upcoming Retirements by Title